Civis Romanus sum: Paul the Apostle

+British Empire

-Don Pacifico Affair
+Don Pacifico affair

-The exchange was quoted by Lord Palmerston when called to explain his decision to blockade Greece during the Don Pacifico Affair.
+The exchange was quoted by Lord Palmerston when called to explain his decision to blockade Greece during the Don Pacifico affair.
 In his speech in the Houses of Parliament on June 25, 1850, he claimed that every British subject in the world should be protected by the British Empire like a Roman citizen in the Roman Empire.